Rental Agency

 of streamed content.

 Americans, I am told, spend an average of $68 per month for streaming services and watch 1.5 hours a day.
-That’s about $1.50 per watch-hour.
-That means a 2-hour movie costs $3 in subscription costs.
-That’s $1 cheaper than renting!
-Good deal, America.
+That’s $1.50 per watch-hour.

-Ok forget the money.
-Wouldn’t renting be worth it anyway?
-For the FREEDOM OF IT?
-Unfortunately, there’s a rub: you can rent a lot of stuff, but you can’t rent everything:
+As it turns out, you can rent a lot of stuff, but you can’t rent everything:

 MOVIES